Free Dev Day — June 25 — Virtual

 Build: Landing Zone, Sample Data and Staging for the Raw Vault

-Every Snowflake account provides access to sample data sets.
-You can find corresponding schemas in SNOWFLAKE_SAMPLE_DATA database in your object explorer.
-For this guide we are going to use a subset of objects from TPC-H set, representing customers and their orders.
-We also going to take some reference data about nations and regions.
+Every new Snowflake trial account includes access to sample data sets, and we can find these in the SNOWFLAKE_SAMPLE_DATA database.
+For this guide, we'll use a subset of objects from TPC-H set, representing customers and their orders.
+We'll also store reference data about nations and regions.

 DatasetSystemSpecific SourceLoad ScenarioMechanism